 This suggests that the brain’s plasticity, which underpins its ability to learn new things, is reduced, says John Gabrieli, the Grover M. Hermann Professor in Health Sciences and Technology, a professor of brain and cognitive sciences, and a member of MIT’s McGovern Institute for Brain Research.

-Former MIT graduate student Tyler Perrachione, who is now an assistant professor at Boston University, is the lead author of the study, which appeared in the Dec.
+Former MIT graduate student Tyler Perrachione, now an assistant professor at Boston University, is the study’s lead author, which appeared in the Dec.
 21 issue of Neuron.

-The MIT team used magnetic resonance imaging (MRI) to scan the brains of young adults with and without reading difficulties as they performed a variety of tasks.
+The MIT team used magnetic resonance imaging (MRI) to scan the brains of young adults with and without reading difficulties as they performed various tasks.
 In the first experiment, the subjects listened to a series of words read by either four different speakers or a single speaker.

 Neurons that respond to a particular sensory input usually react strongly at first, but their response becomes muted as the input continues.
 This neural adaptation reflects chemical changes in neurons that make it easier for them to respond to a familiar stimulus, Gabrieli says.
 This phenomenon, known as plasticity, is key to learning new skills.